Our Team

 Email: cmaher@goatstownetss.ie

-Ronan Reddy, Third Year Clan Tutor, Teacher of Geography & English
+Ronan Reddy, Transition Year Clan Tutor, Teacher of Geography & English

 Ronan graduated from University College Dublin with his Professional Masters of Education in Geography and English.
 He has a passion for sustainability and climate action, which is a huge part of Geography.
 In the classroom, he uses methodologies that allow students to collaborate and lead activities to develop their critical thinking and problem solving skills.
 Outside of the classroom, Ronan enjoys reading, being active and sea swimming.